-Once validated (which is done in near real-time), the Supplier will receive a validated e-Invoice in PDF from IRBM via the MyInvois Portal.
-The validated e-Invoice will include, the IRBM Unique Identifier Number, date and time of validation, and validation link.
+Once validated (which is done in near real-time), the Supplier will receive a validated e-Invoice as well as a visual representation of the validated e-Invoice in PDF from IRBM via the MyInvois Portal.
+The IRBM Unique Identifier Number, date and time of validation, and validation link will be assigned to the validated e-Invoice.
 The IRBM Unique Identifier Number will allow traceability by IRBM and will reduce instances of tampering with the e-Invoice.